12.1. Code Optimization First Steps: Code Profiling

 code optimizations automatically.
 Specifically, the -fmove-loop-invariants

-compiler flag in GCC (enabled at level -O1
+compiler flag in GCC (enabled at level -O1) attempts to identify examples of

 loop-invariant code motion and move them outside their respective loop.